 The percentage of pupils (excluding those attending Melrose, Beechwood or Blanchelande, since data was not available) not achieving at least level 4 at the end of key stage 2 has previously been calculated.
-In 2020 the data was collected at the end of the Spring term rather than the Summer term, so the figures are not comparable and therefore not included in this report.
+In 2020 and 2021 the data was not published and therefore not included in this report.
 In future reports attainment in maths, reading and writing will be included.

 The percentage of pupils (including those attending Ladies College, Elizabeth College or Blanchelande) not achieving five or more GCSEs at grade 1 or higher, or equivalent, at the end of key stage 4 was calculated.
-In 2020, the grading was based on teacher assessment rather than examinations, so the time series should be treated with caution.
+In 2020 and 2021, the grading was based on teacher assessment rather than examinations, so the time series should be treated with caution.